Louis Moinet: Louis Moinet's clocks and customers

 crafted in 1806 by Louis Moinet.

 The first ever chronograph, although its maker, Louis Moinet, called it a “compteur de tierces.”
 According to hallmarks on the dust cover, the chronograph was started in 1815 and completed the following year.

-In the course of his career, Louis Moinet created some extraordinary clocks for such eminent figures of his era as Napoleon Bonaparte, Tsar Alexander Ist, American Presidents Thomas Jefferson and James Monroe, King George IV of the United Kingdom, King of Naples Marshal Murat, Marshal Ney, along with many crowned heads the length and breadth of Europe.
+Through the course of his career, Louis Moinet created clocks for prominent figures of his era such as Napoleon Bonaparte, Tsar Alexander I, President Thomas Jefferson, President James Monroe, King George IV, King of Naples Marshal Murat, Marshal Ney, and many crowned heads across Europe.

 There are some extraordinary stories behind Louis Moinet's clocks, usually crafted in cooperation with the famous bronzier, Thomire: